-The aftermath of Cape Girardeau's graduation shooting: What went wrong...
+Aftermath of Cape Girardeau’s graduation shooting: What went wrong, wh...

 It served as a wake-up call to the community.

-As blood spilled in the concourse area chaos ensued in the arena as fears of an active shooter spurred people to scramble for the exits.
-Student resource officers quickly acted and diffused the threat.
+As blood spilled in the concourse area, chaos ensued in the arena as fears of an active shooter spurred people to scramble for the exits.
+Student resource officers acted quickly and diffused the threat.

-Ultimately, order was restored, the crowd exited, and arrests were made.
+Ultimately, order was restored, the crowd exited and arrests were made.
 The injuries sustained by two people, the result of a personal altercation, were not fatal.
 One of the men brought a gun into the ceremony and it was fired during the fight.

-The general consensus of those who attended the ceremony and officials in charge is that the community is fortunate the shooter did not come to the graduation on May 19 with the intent to cause widespread harm.
+The general consensus of those who attended the ceremony and officials in charge is that the community is fortunate the shooter did not come to the graduation May 19 with the intent to cause widespread harm.

 The gunshot rattled the status quo at four of the area’s largest public bodies.
 At least two area public school districts upgraded their security around their schools and at large events.
-Southeast Missouri State University increased its security, leading to long lines entering its football games, for example.
-The city of Cape Girardeau appointed a task force to look at gun violence policies and solutions.
+Southeast Missouri State University increased its security, leading to long lines entering football games, for example.
+The City of Cape Girardeau appointed a task force to look at gun violence policies and solutions.

-All three Cape Girardeau entities were connected to the May 19 shooting.
-The graduation was for Cape Girardeau Public Schools.
-The building that hosted the event is run by the university.
-The officers who work in the school district are trained and commissioned by the city of Cape Girardeau Police Department.
+All three Cape Girardeau entities were connected to the May 19 shooting: The graduation was for Cape Girardeau Public Schools; the building hosting the event is run by the university; and the officers who work in the school district are trained and commissioned by the City of Cape Girardeau Police Department.

 The schools’ security measures are still being tested.
 In the first month of school, several districts and law enforcement agencies have responded and were forced to make difficult decisions in response to gun and bomb threats that stoked worry throughout the greater Southeast Missouri region.
 The threats were deemed not credible but served as a reminder of the ongoing conflict between keeping children safe and the job of educating students up to and including graduation.